daqcri/allegator-track/README.md

 Note we don't use `db:setup` because we have hard-coded indices in migrations that are not reflected in schema.rb.
 The `db:migrate` command is always needed whenever you update the code and have new files in `db/migrate` folder.

+Load the `intarray` extension so that some sql functions work (idx for example), must be database super user:

+    CREATE EXTENSION intarray;

 Choose one of the following sub-sections, depending on your installation environment.